Before the Opera

 Play it in the background as you cook dinner, work from home, or even head out on a run.
 You may find mundane daily tasks are way more epic with an operatic soundtrack.
 You may also find a favorite tune in the opera and have something you are on the edge of your seat waiting to hear live.

 Before you walk through the doors to the opera house, it can be fun to get to know the artists and creators who are working on the production you have tickets to see.
-This can be as simple as visiting the production’s webpage, like our page for Puccini’s Tosca, to find bios for the artists and creative team.
-Or, you could dive in head first, Google the artists, find previous performances on YouTube, look through the Opera Colorado Archives for highlights, and totally immerse yourself in the artists’ lives and work before you see them in person.
+This can be as simple as visiting the production’s webpage to find bios for the artists and creative team.
+Or, you could dive in head first, Google the artists, find previous performances on YouTube, look through the Opera Colorado Archives for highlights, check out our Anatomy of an Aria series, and totally immerse yourself in the artists’ lives and work before you see them in person.
 It can be fun to come in with a blank slate, but if you are the kind of person who loves an internet rabbit hole, just start digging!
 You may be surprised by what you find.

 Ok, so opera is fancy, right?
 Do I have to dress up just to get in the door?